9 Point Emergency Business Contingency Recovery – Flooding

 About the Author

-PAL Hire Ltd is a nationwide plant, machinery, equipment and tool hire business.
+PAL Hire is a nationwide plant, machinery, equipment and tool hire business.
 Specialising in long- and short-term hire solutions of all sizes.
 From a simple skip hire, tower lighting, RORO container and multiple exchanges to complete constriction site set ups.
+We are well versed in providing a nationwide response to events – take a look at our case studies.
 Encompassing everything that could be hired – we have the expertise and experience to solve your flood hire needs.
 Any pricing in this article is subject to VAT at the current rate.